-Twenty-two centuries ago, when Israel was under the rule of the empire of Alexander the Great, one particular leader, Antiochus IV, decided to force the pace of Hellenisation, forbidding Jews to practice their religion and setting up in the Temple in Jerusalem a statue of Zeus Olympus.
+Twenty-two centuries ago, when Israel was under the rule of the empire of Alexander the Great, one particular leader, Antiochus IV, decided to force the pace of Hellenisation, forbidding Jews to practise their religion and setting up in the Temple in Jerusalem a statue of Zeus Olympus.

 This was too much to bear, and a group of Jews, the Maccabees, fought for their religious freedom, winning a stunning victory against the most powerful army of the ancient world.
 After three years they reconquered Jerusalem, rededicated the Temple and relit the Menorah with the one cruse of undefiled oil they found among the wreckage.

 It was one of the most stunning military achievements of the ancient world.
 It was, as we say in our prayers, a victory of the few over the many, the weak over the strong.
-It’s summed up in wonderful line from the Prophet Zechariah: not by might nor by strength but by My Spirit says the Lord.
-The Maccabees had neither might nor strength, neither weapons nor numbers.
-But they had a double portion of the Jewish spirit that longs for freedom and is prepared to fight for it.
+It’s summed up in wonderful line from the Prophet Zechariah: '"Not by might nor by strength, but by My Spirit" says the Lord.'

 Never believe that a handful of dedicated people can’t change the world.
 Inspired by faith, they can.
 The Maccabees did then.
 So can we today.

-More from Chanukah Thoughts
+More Chanukah Thoughts

 The Third Miracle